open/close all folders

 - Sinister Shades

 - Dropped a Bridge on Him: In Alone Again, she arrives as The Cavalry to assist the Church against a militant splinter sect.
-During the battle, she gets shot and bleeds out.
+During the battle, she gets shot and broken in half.

 - Super Soldier